 Well, 2020 was some year to have a new business.
 The business started in December 2019 and not 3 months after starting we were hit with Lockdown 1.
 To begin with like everyone I didn’t know what to expect… the flower market was shut, the wholesalers were not delivering and it was still early in the season so there wasn’t loads of British flowers available.
 However, within a few weeks I was able to secure some Spring flowers from a wholesaler and the local flower farm was starting to have flowers available.

 Easter came and so did the orders.
 At this point I hadn’t done any real marketing, but, I had created my google business page and I was posting on it daily.
 I then decided to do a a little campaign on google to let people know that a) I existed and b) that I can deliver locally and would be following Covid rules on social distancing.

 As a new business, this turned out to be good.
 Business was steady throughout lockdown 1, and then through the summer months I continued to have steady growth.
-I was fortunate enough to deliver to some wonder individuals over the summer who adored my natural, garden picked, country style flower bunches.. and they have turned out to be my best marketing too.
+I was fortunate enough to deliver to some wonderful individuals over the summer who adored my natural, garden picked, country style flower bunches, and they have turned out to be my best marketing tool.